On the Lewis and Clark Expedition Route

 In this region the expedition got underway immediately upon the transfer of the vast territories encompassing the Louisiana Purchase.
 Here Lewis and Clark tested their boats, skills and men to the challenging rigors of the long journey upriver.

-Today you can marvel at the gateway Arch in St. Louis, walk in the footsteps of history at Fort Massac and Fort Osage, see open prairies where buffalo still roam in Kansas, and enjoy the good times at colorful riverside communities.
+Today you can trace the Lewis and Clark Trail St. Louis, walk in the footsteps of history at Fort Massac and Fort Osage, see open prairies where buffalo still roam in Kansas, and enjoy the good times at colorful riverside communities.

 Western Iowa, Eastern Nebraska and Southeastern South Dakota